 Instructions

-- Divide the mixture into 6 and use your hands to form 6 patties.
+- Shape the crab cakes: Divide the mixture into 6 portions and use your hands to form each portion into a patty.

-- Heat the oil in a large skillet or non-stick frying pan over medium-high heat.
-When hot add the patties, and fry 3 - 5 minutes per side until golden brown.
-Serve hot.
+- Pan-fry the crab cakes: Heat the oil in a large skillet or non-stick frying pan over medium-high heat.
+Once hot, add the patties and cook for 3-5 minutes per side, until golden brown and heated through.

 RC says